arton0306/Configure/note/systemverilog.md

 # naming

 *  Implementations may set a limit on the maximum length of identifiers, but the limit shall be at least 1024 characters.
 If an identifier exceeds the implementation-specific length limit, an error shall be reported.
 (1800-2017 page 70)
+*  Escaped identifiers shall start with the backslash character (\) and end with white space (space, tab, newline).
+They provide a means of including any of the printable ASCII characters in an identifier (the decimal values 33 through 126, or 21 through 7E in hexadecimal).
+Neither the leading backslash character nor the terminating white space is considered to be part of the identifier.
+Therefore, an escaped identifier \cpu3 is treated the same as a nonescaped identifier cpu3.
+(1800-2017 page 70)

 # data types (1800-2017 chapter 6)